DigiBP/Team-Apples/README.md

 ## 5. Sent free trial license
-- The process starts with an HTTP make a request step, where Integromate makes a request to fetch and lock relevant information, including the license key, from a Google Sheet or CRM system.
+- The process starts with an HTTP make a request step, where Integromate makes a request to fetch and lock relevant information.
-- The HTTP request fetches the necessary details from the Google Sheet or CRM system, such as the client's information and the generated license key.
+- All the relevant information for sending the e-mail are retrieved with the module Google Sheet search a row.
-- Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data.
+- Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data for the next user task "Call client for Demo request".
 - As part of the workflow, an email is automatically sent to the client immediately as soon as the preceding scenario is finished.
 - The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
-- The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated free license key.
+- The email content is composed using the retrieved details from the CRM system, and it includes the generated free license key.

 ### Scenario